 New Vision: Beginnings

-In winter 2016-spring 2017, we begin construction of five new residential buildings by five different architects: SOM, Woods Bagot, Fougeron Architecture, Leddy Maytum Stacy and Kwan Henmi.
+In 2019, we will begin construction of five new residential buildings by five different architects: SOM, Woods Bagot, Fougeron Architecture, Leddy Maytum Stacy and Kwan Henmi.

 Restoring the Watershed